Bronte-Mckeown/ThoughtSpace/tutorials/First_PCA_Analysis.md

 The print out in the terminal will tell you about the KMO and Bartlett's Test of Sphericity:

-- Kaiser-Meyer-Olkin (KMO) Measure: KMO is a statistic that measures the adequacy of the sample size for conducting factor analysis.
+- *Kaiser-Meyer-Olkin (KMO) Measure*: KMO is a statistic that measures the adequacy of the sample size for conducting factor analysis.
 It assesses the proportion of variance among variables that might be common variance.
 In simpler terms, KMO helps you determine if your data is suitable for PCA.
 A high KMO value (usually above 0.6) suggests that the data is appropriate for factor analysis, indicating that the variables are related enough for PCA to yield meaningful results.

-- Bartlett's Test of Sphericity: Bartlett's test checks whether the variables in your dataset are correlated, indicating that they might be suitable for PCA.
+- *Bartlett's Test of Sphericity*: Bartlett's test checks whether the variables in your dataset are correlated, indicating that they might be suitable for PCA.
 It tests the null hypothesis that the correlation matrix is an identity matrix (which would mean no correlation between variables).
 In the context of PCA, you want to reject this null hypothesis because PCA is based on the idea that variables are correlated.
 If Bartlett's test is statistically significant (i.e., the p-value is below a chosen significance level, such as 0.05), it suggests that your data is appropriate for PCA.

 **7. Check your results!**